wu-jingtao/EventSpace.js/README.en.md

 ###Through `cache` to save the data from the last time send

-Event listeners model there is a lack of is that the listener can't actively request data to the sender, if the sender not send again, the listener will never reach.
+Event listeners model has a weakness, is that the listener can't actively request data to the sender, if the sender not send again, the listener will never reach.